Spring Garden Revival

 Contact Wheaton’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Wheaton.
 The city operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper yard waste bags—plastic bags are not permitted—or rigid containers (usually up to 32 gallons) clearly marked for yard waste.
+Residents must use biodegradable paper yard waste bags—plastic bags are not permitted—or rigid containers (up to 32 gallons) clearly marked for yard waste.
 Commercial contractors may be subject to additional permit or fee requirements.
 For larger quantities, Wheaton provides a yard waste drop-off site with specific operating hours and resident permit or sticker requirements.
 Always check the current collection schedule, as pick-up days may vary by neighborhood and season.
 Accepted materials include:

 • Grass clippings

-For more information on yard waste collection, drop-off site hours, and accepted materials, contact: Wheaton Department of Public Works
+For more information on yard waste collection, drop-off site hours, and accepted materials, contact:

-303 W. Wesley Street, Wheaton, IL 60187
+303 W Wesley St, Wheaton, IL 60187

 Phone: (630) 260-2110